Ottobeuren Abbey: The abbey

-From 1711–1725 Abbot Rupert erected the present monastery, the architectural grandeur of which has merited for it the name of "the Swabian Escorial", attesting to the economic significance of the abbey.
+From 1711–1725, Rupert erected the present monastery, the architectural grandeur of which has merited for it the name of "the Swabian Escorial", attesting to the economic significance of the abbey.
 It was famous for its book illuminations.
 The abbey library features stucco ceilings by Johann Baptist Zimmermann and ceiling paintings by Elias Zobel.

 In 1737 Rupert also began the building of the present church, completed by his successor, Anselm Erb, in 1766.

 Basilica

 The church was named a minor basilica by Pope Pius XI in 1926.